YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/functional_ir.rst

 The major changes from the SMT-LIB backend are as follows:

-- all of the ``Smt`` prefixes in names are replace with ``Smtr`` to mean ``smtlib_rosette``;
+- all of the ``Smt`` prefixes in names are replaced with ``Smtr`` to mean ``smtlib_rosette``;
 - syntax is adjusted for Racket;
 - data structures for input/output/state are changed from using ``declare-datatype`` with statically typed fields, to using ``struct`` with no static typing;
 - the transfer function also loses its static typing;
-- sign/zero extension in Rosette uses the output width instead of the number of extra bits, gaining static typing;
+- sign/zero extension in Rosette use the output width instead of the number of extra bits, gaining static typing;
 - the single scope is traded for a global scope with local scope for each struct;